-Each child has their own online learning journey (Tapestry), containing formal and informal observations, photographs, video clips, children's reflections and ideas and parental contributions.
+Each child has their own learning journey, containing formal and informal observations and photographs, children's reflections and ideas and parental contributions.
 Assessments are completed regularly by all members of staff and the collection of data in the EYFSP is a statutory requirement.
 Learning Journeys and other examples of children's work provide a range of evidence in the collection of EYFSP data.